 A Conversation with Neel Kashkari, President and CEO Federal Reserve Bank, Minneapolis

-Please join the NACD Minnesota Chapter as we welcome Neel Kashkari, president and CEO of the Federal Reserve Bank, Minneapolis.
+The NACD Minnesota Chapter welcomed Neel Kashkari, president and CEO of the Federal Reserve Bank, Minneapolis.
 For directors, it is important to understand trends in the global economy and our financial system that could affect your company’s business decisions and performance.

-Kashkari will offer an overview of the Federal Reserve and, as a voting member of the Federal Open Market, will share thoughts on the economic outlook.
-After the opening remarks, Dr. King Banaian will join Kashkari for a conversation.
-Audience Q&A following the conversation will address questions relating to corporate governance.
+Kashkari offered an overview of the Federal Reserve and, as a member of the Federal Open Market, shared thoughts on the economic outlook.
+After the opening remarks, Dr. King Banaian joined Kashkari for a conversation.
+Audience Q&A following the conversation and addressed questions relating to corporate governance.

 Neel Kashkari took office as president and chief executive officer of the Federal Reserve Bank of Minneapolis on January 1, 2016, following a national search conducted by the Bank’s independent board of directors.